Skip to Content

 Sharing is caring!

 This delicious braised kabocha squash recipe is made with soy sauce, mirin, sugar, and a little instant dashi.
-It's simmered to tenderness and the natural sweetness of the squash shines through.
+It's simmered to tenderness, and the squash's natural sweetness shines through.

 You can serve it on its own or in a rice bowl.
-It saves well and keeps for several days, so you can use it in salads or rice bowls the whole week!
+It saves well and lasts several days so that you can use it in salads or rice bowls the whole week!

 This is my favorite way to make kabocha squash because the sweet and savory sauce makes it so delicious.